AguaClara/Textbook/Filtration/Filtration_Design_Solution.rst

 The minimum fluidization velocity for this filter bed is 6.1 mm/s

-7)
-~~

-First, plot the minimum backwash velocity as a function of water temperature from 0°C to 30°C. Then use your plot to answer the following question: if you have a water treatment plant with a single filter and there is a drought that is reducing flow to the plant, when should you backwash the filter?
+**7) Plot the minimum backwash velocity** as a function of water temperature from 0°C to 30°C. Then use your plot to answer the following question: if you have a water treatment plant with a single filter and there is a drought that is reducing flow to the plant, when should you backwash the filter?
 Should you backwash when the water is coolest or when the water is warmest?

 .. code:: python